IzK-ArcOS/v6/public/help/$unfinished.md

 # Unfinished!

 This help center article hasn't been created yet!
 Makes sense considering that the entire application is still under development...
-If you know that this article exists, try updating the frontend first.
+If you think that this article should exist, try updating the frontend first.
 Run `yarn update` instead of `git pull` to prevent submodule issues.
 Contact Izaak if you can't pull changes for some reason.

 > ### ![icon](#WarningIcon) **Don't worry!**
 >